SymbolixAU/googlePolylines/README.md

 ## Installation

-Version 0.4.0 id on CRAN and can be installed through
+Version 0.4.0 is on CRAN and can be installed through

 ```
 install.packages("googlePolylines")